servian/devops-bootcamp/README.md

 * __Continous Integration:__ This folder is used as part of the Continous Integration & automated testing (Linting, Unit Tests & Integration Test) labs.
 It will generate a deployable artifact at the end of the pipeline.
 * __Continous Delivery/Deployment:__ This folder is used as part of the Docker & Continous Deployment/Delivery labs and will deploy a dockerised version of the todo application into minikube which is hosted on Hashiqube.
 It includes a dockerfile to create a docker image of the application, helm charts to deploy the application
 * __Terraform:__ This folder includes the terraform scafolding required to write a set of terraform files that can be used with localstack.
+* __Ansible:__ This folder is used to demo Ansible and apply an ansible playbook to a provisioned ubuntu Vagrantbox.

 ## Todo Application
 The application that is used for these labs is a simple NodeJS App that is backed by a MongoDB Database.
 For details of the application itself, please refer to the README inside the Comntinous Integration & Continous Delivery Labs.